Sunset Sound Recorders: Background

 Over 200 Gold records have been recorded at Sunset Sound, including hit albums for Elton John, Led Zeppelin, Van Halen, Toto, parts of Prince's Purple Rain, the Rolling Stones' Exile on Main St., Neil Young's After the Gold Rush, the Beach Boys' Pet Sounds, Linda Ronstadt's Don't Cry Now, parts of Guns N' Roses' Chinese Democracy and Janis Joplin's posthumously-released Pearl.
 In addition, the Doors recorded their first two albums, The Doors and Strange Days, at the studio.
 Idina Menzel recorded her vocal track for the song "Let It Go" for Disney Animation's 2013 film Frozen at the studio.

 In 1981, Sunset Sound Recorders owner Camarata purchased The Sound Factory, another Los Angeles recording studio founded by Moonglow Records and later purchased and developed by David Hassinger.

 With many homeless people camped nearby, the studio expressed their frustration with the situation in 2024.
-The city program, Inside Safe, had the unhoused residents accept services and housing in mid-2024.
+The city program, Inside Safe, had the homeless residents accept services and housing in mid-2024.